yandexdataschool/nlp_course/README.md

 # YSDA Natural Language Processing course
-* This is the 2021 version.
+* This is the 2023 version.
 For previous year' course materials, go to [this branch](https://github.com/yandexdataschool/nlp_course/tree/2020)
 * Lecture and seminar materials for each week are in ./week* folders, see README.md for materials and instructions
-* YSDA homework deadlines will be listed in Anytask ([read more](https://github.com/yandexdataschool/nlp_course/wiki/Homeworks-and-grading)).
 * Any technical issues, ideas, bugs in course materials, contribution ideas - add an [issue](https://github.com/yandexdataschool/nlp_course/issues)
 * Installing libraries and troubleshooting: [this thread](https://github.com/yandexdataschool/nlp_course/issues/1).